rememberSoftwares/yacana/README.md

 Let's do it again sometime soon!
 ```

-It's a complete failure...
-But why is that ?
+It's a complete failure... :-( But why is that?
-First let's analyse the output:
+First, let's analyze the output:
 * Agent1 generates the initial secret number: it's 14!
 * Agent2 tries 12 which is lower than 14.
 In theory, Agent1 should tell him "higher" to guide it toward the correct number
 * Agent1 tells Agent2: "lower" which is wrong!